omarandstuff/reducthor/README.md

 export default reducthor
 ```

-Now we call the request action through our reducthor instance and since we specified the `mehtod` as `get` we can pass some query params as the first argument of the generated function.
+Now we call the request action through our Reducthor instance and since we specified the `mehtod` as `get` we can pass some query params as the first argument of the generated function.

 ```js
 // index.js